davidzhuwork/reward-system/README.md

 ## Features

--   Customers can earn points for each purchase made.
 -   Points are awarded based on the recorded purchase amount.
 -   The system provides a user-friendly interface for retailers and customers.
--   Customers can track their points and redeem rewards.
--   Retailers can manage customer accounts and view transaction history.
 -   The system utilizes a JSON server as the backend to store and retrieve data.
 -   The frontend is built using React, providing a responsive and interactive user experience.